 How to protect your sexual health

-Monkeypox can spread from the time symptoms start until all of your sores (including scabs) are fully healed.
+Mpox can spread from the time symptoms start until all of your sores (including scabs) are fully healed.
 This can take several weeks, so it’s important to reduce any skin-to-skin contact as much as possible during this time.

 If you feel sick or have any rashes or open sores, you should refrain from attending any large social gatherings.
 This includes areas where infections can be spread across small, enclosed spaces like locker rooms and saunas.

-If you or your partner have monkeypox (or if you feel sick, have a rash or open wounds of any kind), you can protect yourself and each other by not having sex and sleeping in separate beds until the infection has fully healed.
+If you or your partner have mpox (or if you feel sick, have a rash or open wounds of any kind), you can protect yourself and each other by not having sex and sleeping in separate beds until the infection has fully healed.
 Of course, abstinence isn’t always possible (or probable).
 If you choose to engage in sexual activity, the CDC recommends the following:

 - Have virtual sex with no in-person contact.